Why Diversity is Valuable

 The Diversity Here is Normal

-We calculated a total diversity grade for every school by looking at racial, ethnic, age, gender and geographic diversity.
+We calculated an overall diversity grade for each school by looking at racial, ethnic, age, gender and geographic diversity.

 Ethnic Diversity Here is Very High